Realization spaces of matroids over hyperfields: Technical proofs of Section

 Consider the map

-From \eqref{DefAsso} and the construcion of the map $\Sigma,$ given a matrix $A\in\mathcal{T},$ the components of $\Sigma(A)$ are rational expressions of polynomials and absolute values of polynomials in the entries of the matrix $A.$ Condition (C1) in Lemma \ref{lastLEMMA} ensures us that all these rational expressions are well defined.
+From \eqref{DefAsso} and the construction of the map $\Sigma$ in Diagram \eqref{defSigma}, given a matrix $A\in\mathcal{T}$, the components of $\Sigma(A)$ are rational expressions of polynomials and absolute values of polynomials in the entries of the matrix $A$ (recall that $\rho$ is induced by the change of presentation of the inner Tutte group from $\mathbb T^{(0)}_M$ to $\mathcal{T}_{M,<_{J}}^{(0)}$, e.g. as explicitly described in Remark \ref{iso20} and Remark \ref{iso2t}).
+Since the underlying matroid of $\varphi_A$ is uniform (by assumption (C1)), all these rational expressions are well defined.
 Thus, \eqref{Smooth} is a smooth map of differentiable manifolds.
-Consider the inequality
+Now consider the following inequality.\footnote{For a proof, show $\binom{m}{d}>m+2(d-1)(m-d-1)$ starting with $\binom{m}{d}\geq \binom{m}{2}>\frac{m^2-2m+4}{2}$ (the first inequality because $2\leq d\leq m-2$, the second since $m\geq 5$).}